JSjags/alx-low_level_programming/0x0A-argc_argv/README.md

 - 0-whatsmyname.c:- A program that prints its name, followed by a new line.

 - 1-args.c:- A program that prints the number of arguments passed.

+- 2-args.c:- A program that prints on the terminal all the arguments passed .